Lam Nguyen, D.Mgt.

 Bio

-Dr. Lam D. Nguyen is tenured Full Professor and Chair of the Department of Management and Co-Director of the Global Business Institute at the Commonwealth University of Pennsylvania (Bloomsburg, Lock Haven, and Mansfield).
-He is also a Research Fellow at the University of Economics, Ho Chi Minh City in Vietnam.
+Dr. Lam D. Nguyen is tenured Full Professor and Chair of Department of Management and Co-Director of Global Business Institute at the Commonwealth University of Pennsylvania (Bloomsburg, Lock Haven, and Mansfield).
+He is also a Research Fellow at the University of Economics Ho Chi Minh City in Vietnam.
 Dr. Nguyen received his Doctor of Management degree and his MBA degree with an emphasis in International Business from Webster University.
-Dr. Nguyen has been on the editorial board and served as a Guest Editor of Special Issue in high quality refereed journals such as the International Journal of Public Administration.
-He has served as a Visiting Professor at Webster University Thailand and at the University of Economics, Ho Chi Minh City.
+He has been on the editorial board and served as a Guest Editor of Special Issue in high quality refereed journals such as the International Journal of Public Administration.
+He has served as a Visiting Professor at Webster University Thailand and at the University of Economics Ho Chi Minh City.
 Dr. Nguyen possesses a solid practitioner experience including various managerial and leadership positions he held in Vietnam and in the U.S. He has extensive teaching experience at both undergraduate and graduate levels including Executive MBA in the areas of Strategy, Leadership, Ethics, HRM, and International Business.
-Dr. Nguyen has published numerous articles in high quality refereed journals and proceedings, including Asia Pacific Business Review, Leadership & Organizational Development Journal, Journal of Management Development, and others.
+Dr. Nguyen has published numerous articles in high quality refereed journals and proceedings, including International Journal of Manpower, Asia Pacific Business Review, Leadership & Organizational Development Journal, Journal of Management Development, and others.
 His areas of interest are leadership, ethics, strategic management, entrepreneurship, public administration, and cross cultural management.

 Dr. Nguyen has served as the faculty advisor of several student organizations including Global Business Association, Beta Gamma Sigma, and Society for Advancement of Management-BU Chapter.
 The Beta Gamma Sigma-BU Chapter received the Outstanding Chapter Award- Honorable Mention in 2015 in addition to multiple Highest Honors and Exemplary Chapter Awards since 2013.